Jane Fonda gives politically-charged speech at SAG Awards: ‘Woke just means you give a damn about other people’

 “Make no mistake, empathy is not weak or woke,” Fonda noted.
 “And, by the way, woke just means you give a damn about other people.”

-Fonda, an outspoken critic of President Donald Trump, also made reference to politics.
+Fonda, an outspoken critic of President Donald Trump, also made reference to current events.

 “A whole lot of people are going to be really hurt by what is happening, what is coming our way,” she said.
 “And even if they’re of a different political persuasion, we need to call upon our empathy and not judge, but listen from our hearts and welcome them into our tent because we are going to need a big tent to resist successfully what’s coming at us.”